kyma-project/test-infra/development/tools/cmd/vmscollector/README.md

 The garbage collector finds and removes such VM instances.

 There are three conditions used to find instances for removal:
-- The instance name is not excluded
+- The instance name is not caught by the exclud names regexp
-- The value of a `job-name` label the instance is annotated with is not excluded
+- The value of a `job-name` label the instance is annotated with is not caught by the exclud labels regexp
 - The instance `creationTimestamp` value that is used to find instance existing at least for a preconfigured number of hours

 VM instances that meet these conditions are subject to removal.